 One of the most frequently asked questions regarding independent workers is whether 1099 employee benefits are required or not, especially when benefits are being offered to W-2 employees.

 In this article, we'll explore 1099 employee benefit eligibility.

 What is a 1099 employee?

-Despite being commonly referred to as “employees”, 1099 workers are actually independent contractors.
-The term 1099 employee comes from the Internal Revenue Service’s Form 1099 that independent contractors fill out to report their earnings for the year.
+Despite being commonly referred to as “employees,” 1099 workers are actually independent contractors.
+The term 1099 employee comes from the Internal Revenue Service's Form 1099, which independent contractors fill out to report their annual earnings.

 Self-employed individuals and sole proprietors are also considered 1099 employees.